leogout/SeoBundle/README.md

+# Unmaintained
+This bundle is unmaintained.
+Feel free to keep using it, it is quite stable (because it's just an overengeneered meta tag generator).
+I'll stop maintaining it from now on.
+Thanks for using it until now !

 # LeogoutSeoBundle
 This bundle provides a simple and flexible API to manage _search engine optimization_ (SEO) tags in your application.
 Its main goal is to make it simple for you to manage the most common **meta**, **open graph** and **twitter card** tags